justinkirk8/Accidentally_Late/README.md

 - Description of the Source of Data
 - Questions Hoped to Answer with the Data
 ## GitHub Repository
 Justin Kirk is the keeper of the GitHub Repository.
-The Repository has a branch setup for each of the 6 members.
 ### - One Branch Per Team Member
+ - Branches manually created for each team member
+ - All work in progress aside from editing the ReadMe should be done in personal branch first
+ - Free version of Git does not allow for merging to require approval.
+Due to this, be extra careful to pull and watch for conflicts when merging.
 ### - Each team member has at least 4 commits for the duration of the first segment
 ## Machine Learning Model
 ### - Takes in Data From the Provisional Database